-For general information and for preparing, submitting and tracking your application, log on to France-visas, the official website for visa applications to France.
+For general information and for preparing, submitting and tracking your application, log on to France-visas, the official website for visa applications to France and overseas territories.

 France-visas is a single portal with all the information you need process and help you every step of the way (preparing the application, entering details, submitting and tracking the application).